Day Trips to Sintra and Cascais from Lisbon

 Quinta da Regaleira| ©Susanne Nilsson

-Any guided tour you book to Sintra and Cascais will cover the main points of the visit to Sintra and Cascais; some will focus more on the historic center, some on the surroundings and some on the scenery.
-Many of them include entrance fees but take care when booking.
-I'll tell you what you won't miss on this must-see getaway from Lisbon:
+Any guided tour you book to Sintra and Cascais will cover the main points of interest in Sintra and Cascais; some will focus more on the historic center, others on the surrounding area, and others on the landscape.
+Many of them include tickets, but be sure to check when booking.
+Here's what you won't want to miss on this essential getaway from Lisbon:

-• Palacio da Pena: The jewel of Sintra, with yellow and pink walls and a design of 19th century romanticism.
-More details on how to visit the Pena Palace.
+• Pena Palace: The jewel of Sintra, with yellow and pink walls and a 19th-century romantic design.
+More details on how to visit Pena Palace.

-• The Moorish Castle: At the top of the mountain, it offers spectacular views of the Atlantic after climbing its stone stairs.
+• The Castle of the Moors: At the top of the mountain, it offers spectacular views of the Atlantic after climbing its stone stairs.

-• The historic center of Cascais: Cobblestone streets, boutiques, galleries and seaside restaurants in this former fishing village turned chic seaside retreat.
+• The historic center of Cascais: Cobbled streets, boutiques, galleries, and seaside restaurants in this former fishing village turned elegant coastal retreat.

-• The Boca do Inferno: A spectacular cliff where the Atlantic waves crash hard, creating a dramatic landscape perfect for photos.
+• Boca do Inferno: A spectacular cliff where the Atlantic waves crash with force, creating a dramatic landscape perfect for photos.

-• Cabo da Roca: The westernmost point of continental Europe, with commanding ocean views and an iconic lighthouse.
+• Cabo da Roca: The westernmost point of continental Europe, with breathtaking views of the ocean and an iconic lighthouse.

-• Guincho Beach: Golden sand and strong surf make this beach a paradise for surfing, strolling and Atlantic breezes.
+• Guincho Beach: Golden sand and strong waves make this beach a paradise for surfing, walking, and enjoying the Atlantic breeze.

 Book your excursion to Sintra and Cascais